caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## Models

 Models are representations of processes.
-They are idealized in the sense that they are deliberately simplified, and they are abstractions in the sense that they leave out things that aren't thought to be important.
+They are abstractions in the sense that they leave out things that aren't thought to be important, and they are idealized in the sense that they are deliberately simplified.
 As Peter Godfrey-Smith notes [@godfrey2016philosophy, 21], "Abstraction, to some degree, is inevitable; you can’t include everything.
 Idealization, in contrast, is a choice."